register for email updates

 Business ownership interests

-- President, Powell & Erwin, P.C. (formerly Powell & Waters, P.C.)
+- President/partner, Powell & Erwin, P.C.

-- Limited partner, Camilla Retirement Home Ltd. (personal care home)
+- Limited partner, Camilla Retirement Home Ltd., personal care home

 Other fiduciary positions